ghrcdaac/FCX-Frontend/README.md

   Then copy `Build/Cesium` folder to this repo's `public/lib` folder.

+  Brian has also published his changes are a seperate NPM package https://www.npmjs.com/package/temporal-3d-tile.
+Investigation on how to include this package with existing codebase is pending.

 - The layers that are currently shown are encoded in `layers.js` file.
 In future, we need to dynamically change values in this file or create a way to manage a separate layer file for each field campaign.